Doppler boosting the stochastic gravitational wave background: Outlook

 Our analysis can be further developed in different directions.
 First, our forecasting method, which we presented for the case of a power-law frequency dependence for $\Omega_{\rm GW}$, can be generalized and applied to any frequency profile.
 It would be interesting to carry on such generalization to SGWB of cosmological origin whose spectral index can have non-trivial dependence on frequencies.
 Moreover, while in section \ref{sec-prospects} we included only kinematic corrections at first order in the $\beta$-expansion, it would be interesting to extend it at second order in $\beta$, for better clarifying consequences of mixing among different multipoles.
 At second order in $\beta$, one can constrain additional parameters controlling the properties of the spectrum, as for example $\alpha_\Omega$ which can be important for cosmological backgrounds (see e.g. Fig \ref{fig:plot1}).

 A reconstruction of the spectral shape is a precious tool to distinguish background components with different origins.
 Current reconstruction methods require a detection in multiple frequency bands (binning), via small-band searches, which are more challenging than the broad band searches currently implemented by the LIGO-Virgo collaboration, in particular if the signal has a steep spectral shape, with a small frequency bin dominating the total SNR budget.
 The method that we present in this work may allow one to extract information on the spectral shape without the need of multiple band reconstruction.

-We hope to return to these topics soon.
+{Finally, SGWB kinematic dipole is a new observable which depends on both the spectral shape and on the velocity with which we move with respect to the emission frame (traditionally identified with the CMB rest frame).
+This new observable provides us with an independent way of reconstructing our kinematc motion: studying it could potentially shed light on the existing discrepancy in the value of $\beta$ reconstructed from CMB and from galaxy number counts (see e.g. \cite{Dalang:2021ruy} and references therein for a recent critical analysis).
+We hope to return to these topics soon. }